Healthy Meal Identification Tips

 Compare the suggested match

 Read the suggested dish name and ingredient list, then compare it with what you ordered, cooked, or remember adding.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+Food image lookup is useful when describing a plate in words leads to vague recipe or diet results.

 Adjust for preparation